melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 This package is used in Home Assistant with the Amber Electric integration or integrated LocalVolts pricing to estimate usage in kilowatt hours and dollars.
 Example charts using the [ApexCharts Card HACS frontend integration](https://github.com/RomRider/apexcharts-card) are included.

-Using prices from your wholesale electricity provider integration, import and export prices are recorded at the end of each 30 minute period, as well as the cost/profit for each 30 minute period.
+Using prices from your wholesale electricity provider integration, import and export prices are recorded at the end of each cost period (30 minutes for Amber, 5 minutes for Localvolts), as well as the cost/profit for each cost period.